-Figure 3.13.1.1: Example of How Sound Waves Bounce Back to the Sonar Sensor (Permission Pending)
+Figure 3.13.1.1 Sonar Explanation

 Sonar is not the most reliable due to ghost echoes, and different materials' ability to absorb sound waves.
 Should we be able to get our depth data from the kinect at the same time it is being used to generate the map, we will most likely drop sonar altogether.